jyw321/MD-Project/Hi-MD.md

 ![Transfer](Transfer.png)

+## Results ##

 * After transfer completes, in the chosen destination, **tracks originally recorded in lossless PCM mode are wrapped in .wav**, while **tracks originally recorded in Hi-SP and Hi-LP modes are wrapped in .oma**.

 ![after-transfer-qhimd](after-transfer-qhimd.png)

-* After transfer, *MediaInfo* obtains the technical metadata of the .wav file like this:
+* After transfer, *MediaInfo* obtains the technical metadata of the .wav files like this:
 ```
-Track 2.wav
+Complete name                            : /Users/klavierwong/Desktop/No Name/Track 2.wav
 Format                                   : Wave
 File size                                : 5.96 MiB
 Duration                                 : 35 s 434 ms